 - maximise the potential of hearing-impaired children to develop language and literacy abilities.

-Insights from current research and outcomes from The Listening Brain Research Program will guide development of specific diagnostic, fitting or intervention strategies to be trialed using the CRC’s extensive clinical network.
+Insights from current research and outcomes from The Listening Brain Research Theme will guide development of specific diagnostic, fitting or intervention strategies to be trialed using the CRC’s extensive clinical network.
 Translating research to practice for use by end-user agencies will occur as clinical guidelines, supplemented by training modules on HEARnet Learning.

 Implementation of our research findings and how best to deliver individualised services to regional, rural and remote communities is a primary focus of the Enhanced Service Capacity Research Theme.